Edit this wiki page Follow

 Character Information

 The rest of the menu is composed of player stats and item descriptions.
-The state of your radiation, armor, and health are also given as well as a picture of your character.
-Clicking on an item will provide you with information regarding its uses, stat bonuses it provides, the cost, weight, and a little background info.
+The state of radiation, armor, and health are also given as well as a picture of the player character.
+Clicking on an item will provide players with information regarding its uses, stat bonuses it provides, the cost, weight, and a little background info.

 Economy

-Traveling through the wasteland with hundreds of kilos of equipment doesn't seem fun.
-So in turn you can only carry so much.
-What is a self-respecting STALKER to do?
-Why sell your stuff of course.
-Every item has a price and so does your merchant.
-There are a small number of merchants within the game.
-They buy everything and sell what they can get.
-Their inventory items depend how deep they are in The Zone so your entry-level merchant won't provide you with very much.
-Money is important in stocking up on items, ammo, and anything else you need.
-Of course playing the barter game is essential to not getting screwed.
+There are a small number of merchants within the game; they buy everything and sell what they can get.
+Their inventory items depend how deep they are in The Zone.
+Money is important in stocking up on items, ammo, and anything else that is needed.

 PDA

-Another element to consider is your PDA.
-As per video game conventions, it's the center for all your in-game happenings.
-It features all your primary and secondary objectives, your journal, statistics, and the map of The Zone.
-It's a major source of narrative as it can display tapes and documents that give you an insight into the world.
+Another element to consider is the PDA.
+It features all primary and secondary objectives, the journal, statistics, and the map of The Zone.
+It's a major source of narrative as it can display tapes and documents that provide an insight into the world.
 There is also an aspect of competition amongst STALKER as each notable one is given a rank and compete to become the top dog.
 Admittedly the statistic feature relating to the STALKER is nebulous and hard to discern what defines which value.
-It does however give statistic such as mutants killed and time played.
+It does however give statistics such as mutants killed and time played.

 Quests and Factions

-The main driver of the game's plot and action are quests given to you by the fine folks of The Zone.
-The story-driven quest will be provided by the merchants and if you have fulfilled all previous engagements, a prompt will direct you to a particular merchant.
-If you truly want to experience the lush drabness of the zone, the oddjobs will be the means.
-The 100 Rad Bar will be a hotspot of STALKERS and other characters ready to give you a job to do.
-This will be the primary way of obtaining cash and seeing the edges of the game otherwise avoided.
+The story-driven quest will be provided by the merchants and if players have fulfilled all previous engagements, a prompt will appear directing players to a particular merchant.
+The 100 Rad Bar will be a hotspot of STALKERS and other characters ready to give players a job to do; this will be the primary way of obtaining cash and seeing the game world.

 Factions

 Faction interaction is an integral part of Shadow of Chernobyl.
 Factions in the game consist of the Loners, Bandits, Military, Freedom, Duty, Ecologists, Mercenaries and the Monolith.
-You can choose between aiding different groups, such as Freedom or Duty, while others begin as enemies (in the case of bandits and military).
+Players can choose between aiding different groups, such as Freedom or Duty, while others begin as enemies (in the case of bandits and military).
 Factions are also mentioned in the game which are not represented in the game, such as Final Day and The Confederacy.
-Joining a faction will gain you acceptance, entrance into their home bases and allows you to purchase from their traders and take quests from the faction leaders.
+Joining a faction will gain the player acceptance, entrance into their home bases and allows players to purchase from their traders and take quests from the faction leaders.
 It is possible to be hostile to all factions.
-Your relationship with individual STALKER's depend on your actions, enemy factions may have members who are neutral to you (if you were friendly with them before you became hostile to the faction) and neutral factions can have members who are hostile to you (notably, some groups of loners may be hostile to you).
+The protagonist's relationship with individual STALKERs depend on the player's actions; enemy factions may have members who are neutral towards the protagonist (if players were friendly with them before becoming hostile to the faction) and neutral factions can have members who are hostile (notably, some groups of loners may be hostile).

 Loners are the general stalker population.
 They are those who are unaligned with other groups.
 They may vary from green rookies sitting in the rookie village to hardened veterans with assault rifles and exoskeletons.
-If you have a bad reputation, the loner population may turn hostile.
+If players have a bad reputation, the loner population may turn hostile.
 Bandits are the opposite numbers of loners, groups of stalkers who roam the Zone killing and looting, attempting to steal from the factions and lone stalkers alike.
 They are hostile and vary from thugs with sawed-off shotguns to hardened well-organized gangs armed with MP5s.
-Bandits can become neutral if you are enemies with Duty, Freedom and Loners and have a terrible reputation.
+Bandits can become neutral if the protagonist is enemies with Duty, Freedom, and Loners and have a terrible reputation.

 Freedom believe that the Zone belongs to everyone and shouldn't be closed by the Government.
 They have taken over the Army Warehouses north of Rostok and are involved in an uneasy ceasefire with Duty forces.
 Freedom are slightly antagonistic towards Ecologists - seeing them as representatives of the Ukrainian Government - but are neutral to the bandits, preferring a live-and-let-live policy.
 Freedom are better armed than Duty, with Bulldog RG-6 grenade launchers and SVD sniper rifles as well as NATO weaponry.
 Freedom have a looser command structure than Duty, and are led by Lukash and his deputy Max.